uptake/autofocus/CONTRIBUTING.md

 By participating in this project you agree to abide by its [code of conduct](./CONDUCT.md).

-If you have a problem using Autofocus or see a possible improvement, please open an issue on GitHub.
+If you have a problem using `autofocus` or see a possible improvement, please open an issue on GitHub.
 Be as specific as you can.

 If you see an issue that you would like to address, please open a pull request.